nosferatastic/hackdietdash/README.md

 <p>With that in mind, the core of the application syncs with the Fitbit API to enable automatic retrieval of weight data on a daily basis.
 This is then plotted onto a graph with a trendline based on the principles of the <a href="https://www.fourmilab.ch/hackdiet/">Hacker's Diet</a>.

 <p><strong>Please mind the mess.</strong> While I continue on this project, I'm developing my understanding of React.JS and so things will be frequently cleaned up and code adjusted to adhere more strongly to established principles.
-There will be bugs and unresolved quirks, for the time being.</p>
+There will be bugs and unresolved quirks, for the time being, and the code (and code structure, comments, etc.) is far from final.</p>

 <p>This project is being built with:</p>